fddemora/ocp8/src/section1/interfaces/README.md

 <h4>Interface Variable Rules:</h4>

 - All variables must be public static and final.
+- All variables are implicitly public static final if not declared as.

 <h4>Object-Orient</h4>